raspberrypilearning/3D-scene/en/step_3.md

 --- task ---

 Give your project a name that matches your theme and save it.
-Remember to use a **How to** when you need help.
+Remember to check **How to** when you need help.

 --- collapse ---
 ---